fedluc/qupled/README.md

 ||G<sub>i</sub>(x) - G<sub>i-1</sub>(x)|| < epsilon is satisfied between two successive iterations.
 Here G(x) is the static local field correction and epsilon is a tolerance specified in input.
 * The internal energy is calculated by integrating the static structure factor

-All the integrals which appear in the calculation of the static structure factor and of the internal energy are computed with a mid-point Riemann sum.
+The integrals which appear in the calculation of the static structure factor and of the internal energy can be computed with one of the following two methods

+* doubly-adaptive Clenshaw-Curtis rule as implemented in the [CQUAD function](https://www.gnu.org/software/gsl/doc/html/integration.html) of the GSL library
+* mid-point Riemann sum.
+In this case the calculation of the integrals can be accelerated with the aid of the OMP threads (see option `-x`)

+The default behavior of the code is to use the doubly-adaptive Clenshaw-Curtis rule.
+In order to use the mid-point Riemann sum

 The following command line options can be employed to control the calculations performed by stls (the same information can also be retrieved by running stls with the option `--help`) :